Mohamad Hammoud (footballer, born 1980)

-Mohamad Hassan Hammoud (محمد حسن حمود; born 20 April 1980) is a Lebanese football coach and former player who is the goalkeeper coach of Ahed's youth setup.
+Mohamad Hassan Hammoud (محمد حسن حمود; born 20 April 1980) is a Lebanese football coach and former player who is the goalkeeper coach of Ahed.

 Club career

+Coming through the youth system, Hammoud began his senior career at Ahed.
+He was named Lebanese Premier League Best Goalkeeper in 2006–07.
+Hammoud joined Nejmeh in September 2012, with whom he won the 2013–14 league title.
+He returned to Ahed in September 2014.

 On 28 June 2020, Hammoud joined Bourj on a two-year contract from Ahed.
 On 7 October 2020, Bourj decided to suspend Hammoud indefinitely from the squad, due to an altercation with the team's goalkeeper coach.
 Bourj fans criticized Hammoud for seemingly throwing the game in their 3–2 defeat to Ahed.

+Hammoud returned to Ahed ahead of the 2021–22 season.
 On 20 April 2022, Hammoud played his only game of the 2021–22 season for Ahed on his 42nd birthday, captaining his side in a 3–0 win against Shabab Sahel.

 Managerial career

 On 8 July 2021, Hammoud was appointed goalkeeper coach of Ahed's youth setup.